fringsoo/pragmatics_game/README.md

 # Pragmatics for Referential Games

 ## Note
  This codebase accompanies Neurips2020 spotlight paper "Incorporating Pragmatic Reasoning Communication into Emergent Language".
 Some part of it is based on [Lazaridou et al, 2018](https://github.com/NickLeoMartin/emergent_comm_rl).
+Codes of the SCII case study section is in another [independent repo](https://github.com/fringsoo/NDQ).

 ## Tested Environment
 Ubuntu 16.04.
 Python 3.5.